PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggSuperCombined2.md

 ### # of Boxes to Skip:

-This is the number of boxes to release.
+This is the number of boxes to skip.

 ### Boxes of Eggs to Hatch: